Henry-Sarabia/kanka/README.md

 Manage your [Kanka](https://kanka.io/en-US) campaign or build tools for other creators with the thoroughly tested and documented **kanka** package.

-The **kanka** package provides a client to handle communication with the [Kanka API](https://kanka.io/en-US/docs/1.0).
+The **kanka** package provides a client to handle all communication with the [Kanka API](https://kanka.io/en-US/docs/1.0).

 The package is structured into convenient and discoverable services for